Zanthoxylum piperitum

-Zanthoxylum piperitum, also known as Japanese pepper or Japanese prickly-ash, is a deciduous aromatic spiny shrub or small tree of the citrus and rue family Rutaceae, native to Japan and Korea.

-It is called sanshō (山椒) in Japan and chopi (초피) in Korea.
+Zanthoxylum piperitum, also known as Japanese pepper or Japanese prickly-ash, is a spiny, aromatic, deciduous species of shrub or tree in the family Rutaceae native to Japan and Korea.
+It is known as sanshō (山椒) in Japan and chopi (초피) in Korea.
 Both the leaves and fruits (peppercorns) are used as aromatics and flavorings in these countries.
 It is closely related to the Chinese Sichuan pepper, which comes from plants of the same genus.